10 best French restaurants in Paris

 Zimbeck and her colleagues lead walking tours in the French capital, and have been seeking out the best tables in the city for years.

-With her help, we compiled a list of 10 best French restaurants in the City of Light.
+With her help, we compiled a list of 10 best French restaurants in Paris.

 “This is one of the restaurants that I always recommend when people ask for a classic bistro experience,” says Zimbeck.

 Located in the east section of the city, the bistro has a lively atmosphere and serves delicious steak frites and apple tart.

 Also worth checking out: the same owner's modern version of the cafe, Le 6 Paul Bert, just down the street.

 Bistrot Paul Bert, 18,rue Paul-Bert, 75011 Paris France; €35-50 (US$40-66); +33 1 43 72 24 01; Open Tuesday-Saturday 12:30 p.m.-2 p.m., 7:30 p.m.-11 p.m.